shinefield/mangoszerodocumentation/file-formats/dbc/areatrigger.rst

 AreaTrigger.dbc
 ===============

-The *area trigger* table contains definitions for position which are supposed to trigger or monitor server side events.
+The *area trigger* table contains definitions for locations which are supposed to trigger in-game server side events.
+Usually these are scripted events.

 Table structure
 ---------------